top of page

 São Paulo

-A hanging garden, made up of tropical plants, breaks up the aridity of the environment and also helps create a microclimate by humidifying and filtering the air in the room.
-Below it, Lula designed two lounge chairs made only from folded metal sheets.
+In the living room, reclaimed wood benches surround the space, which is divided by a movable sofa, allowing the room's dimensions to be adjusted according to use.
+A hanging garden, composed of tropical plants, breaks up the aridity of the space and also helps create a microclimate by humidifying and filtering the air.
+Beneath it, Lula designed two lounge chairs made entirely from bent sheet metal.

-To separate the social area from the private area, a sliding door made of marine plywood with a wax finish was installed.
-Upon entering the private area, one of the three bedrooms is the photographer's office, who works from home most of the time.
-Open to the hallway, the room is between the couple's suite and their daughter Lina's room, and its space is delimited by a bookcase with wooden and plywood ladders.
+To separate the living area from the private area, a sliding door made of marine plywood with a wax finish was installed.
+Upon entering the private area, one of the three bedrooms houses the photographer's office, who works from home much of the time.
+Open to the hallway, the space is located between the master suite and their daughter, Lina, and its space is delimited by a bookcase with wooden and plywood ladders.
+In the child's room, a painting with geometric designs forms a stylized forest on the walls, and the lower part has chalkboard paint for drawing.
+In the master bedroom, the bed has a reclaimed wood frame, similar to the headboard created by designer and friend Diana Albuquerque.
+In the bathroom, the shower stool doubles as a shelf under the sink, and the floor and countertop are also epoxy.

 Architecture: Superlimão